apathetic/apathetic-v3/src/content/posts/2020-09-22-validation.md

 ---
-title: Client-side validation.
+title: Client-side validation in Vue.
-description: a simple approach
+description: Describing a simple approach to a validation framework
 tags: vue
 ---